slackapi/python-slack-sdk/docs-src/auth.rst

   token = 'xoxb-abc-1232'

+⚠️ **Never share test tokens with other users or applications.
+Do not publish test tokens in public code repositories.**

-If you commit this code to GitHub, the world gains access to this token’s team.
-Rather, we recommend you pass tokens in as environment variables, or persist them in a database that is accessed at runtime.
+We recommend you pass tokens in as environment variables, or persist them in a database that is accessed at runtime.
 You can add a token to the environment by starting your app as:

 .. code-block:: python

   SLACK_BOT_TOKEN="xoxb-abc-1232" python myapp.py

-Then in your code retrieve the key with:
+Then retrieve the key with:

 .. code-block:: python